 We planned a trip to Hong Kong, specifically, so we could visit Hong Kong Disneyland!
 How’s that for hard core?
 On our current ranking of Disney theme parks, Hong Kong comes in at #4 of the six parks.
 Our family agrees that it was definitely one of our favorite parks, coming in very close to Shanghai Disney.
-Ultimately, it wasn’t the rides, or the layout that made us love this park though this park is very navigable, and therefore less exhausting, the main reason our family loved it so much was because of the food.
+Ultimately, it wasn’t the rides, or the layout that made our family love this park though this park is very navigable, and therefore less exhausting, the main reason our family loved it so much was because of the food.

 Indian, Curry, Chinese, Vegetarian, Indonesian, Mediterranean, and Japanese are some of the offerings, plus snacks like Korean dried squid.
 There wasn’t a meal we tried that we didn’t love, and we appreciated the diversity of options at each restaurant that we tried.
 When it comes to ranking the six theme parks by food, Hong Kong comes in at #2 (wait for it, blog post coming soon).
 Considering Walt Disney World has six parks, and is known for it’s cuisine, it says a lot that this park comes second.